 As Sao Paulo goes into coronavirus lockdown, China offers to help Brazil

-Brazil's President Jair Bolsonaro patched up a diplomatic spat with China on Tuesday in a call with President Xi Jinping, with the two agreeing to fight the spread of coronavirus together, as Brazil's largest city went into its first day of lockdown.
+Brazil's President Jair Bolsonaro patched up a diplomatic spat with China on Tuesday, agreeing in a call with President Xi Jinping to fight the spread of coronavirus together as Brazil's largest city went into its first day of lockdown.
 The dispute began last week when Bolsonaro's son blamed Chinese authoritarianism for preventing faster action against the coronavirus, drawing blistering comments from China's ambassador to Brazil and entangling the upper reaches of the Brazilian government in the row.

+Two of Brazil's top airlines said they would cut more than 90% of their domestic flights until at least May.
+The slowdown is set to worsen as Sao Paulo, Brazil's economic powerhouse, began a two-week lockdown on Tuesday.
+The state government ordered all non-essential services and businesses to close in the country's largest city.

 During morning rush hour the city's streets, usually gridlocked with some of the worst traffic on the continent, were quiet.
 The offices and shopping centers of financial artery Faria Lima were closed.
-Buses still ran and construction has been allowed to continue in a bid to avoid complete economic collapse in Brazil's financial hub.
-Restaurants are open for takeout and delivery men and women whizzed through the thinning traffic on bikes and scooters.
+Buses still ran and construction was allowed to continue in a bid to avoid complete economic collapse in Brazil's financial hub.
+Restaurants were open for takeout and delivery workers whizzed through the thinning traffic on bikes and scooters.

 "It's all empty... the bus, train, metro, all empty," said Gidalva do Santo, 50, who had left home briefly to visit the doctor.
 Suffering from hypertension, do Santo is vulnerable to the coronavirus and, wearing a facemask, she said she was taking all possible precautions.
 "Everyone is scared, but I think everyone has to look after themselves, taking hygiene seriously, washing their hands."